$571,887Average Value$311Average Price per Sq Ft42Homes For Sale

 A historic downtown, shopping corridors and family farms

 Once a farming and manufacturing town, Shelton has grown into a small city with all the classic features of a Connecticut town.
-Hosting small businesses, established warehouses and waterfront parks, the historic downtown is built along the Housatonic River. “"It’s been redeveloped as a place where people can walk to local restaurants from their apartments," says Paula Bachman, broker/owner at Property Choices Real Estate, who has lived in Shelton for 30 years.
-Commercial corridors offer convenient shopping, and much of Shelton is made up of peaceful subdivisions.
-To the west, established family farms offer a steady supply of fresh produce, local parks encourage residents to go hiking or fishing, and the city’s active local government fosters community engagement with regular events like weekly summer concerts.
+The historic downtown is built along the Housatonic River, hosting small businesses, established warehouses and waterfront parks.
+“Mayor Lauretti has taken great care of the downtown area.
+It’s been redeveloped as a place where people can walk to local restaurants from their apartments,” says Paula Bachman, broker/owner at Property Choices Real Estate, who has lived in Shelton for 30 years.
+Commercial corridors offer convenient shopping options, and much of the neighborhood is made up of peaceful subdivisions.
+To the west, established family farms offer a steady supply of fresh produce, local parks encourage locals to go hiking or fishing, and the city’s active local government fosters community engagement with regular events, like weekly summer concerts.

 Downtown condos and Colonial Revivals with large yards

 Homebuyers in Shelton can choose between condos and historic multifamily properties on busier streets closer to downtown or quieter residential streets with more spacious yards.
-Condos in renovated brick buildings from the late 19th century cost between $200,000 and $300,000., while townhouses from the early 2000s cost between $400,000 and $550,000.
-Smaller single-family homes from the mid- to late 20th century appear in ranch and Colonial Revival designs and are priced between $500,000 and $750,000.
+Condos in renovated brick buildings from the late 19th century cost between $200,000 and $300,000.
+Townhouses from the early 2000 cost between $400,000 and $550,000, while smaller single-family homes from the mid-to-late 20th century appear in ranch and Colonial Revival designs and are priced between $500,000 and $750,000.
 Freshly built New Traditional homes on larger lots cost between $900,000 and $1.3 million.
-Diverse housing choices aren’t the only considerations that draw residents to Shelton.
-“Taxes are ridiculously low,” Bachman says.
-"Shelton’s is 17.4 mills; just for comparison, [nearby] Trumbull’s is double that — it’s about 35 mills."
+Diverse housing options aren’t the only consideration that draws residents to the neighborhood.
+“Taxes are ridiculously low.
+Shelton’s is 17.4 mills; just for comparison, [nearby] Trumbull’s is double that — it’s about 35 mills,” Bachman says.

 Local kids enjoy a basketball game at East Village Park in Shelton.

-Outdoor seating by the river at Pier 131 Kitchen and Bar
+Outdoor seating by the river at Pier131 Kitchen and Bar

 The historic brick buildings downtown host popular local restaurants, while commercial corridors have chains and big box stores.
-Downtown, Pier 131 Kitchen and Bar serves residents oysters and elevated American dishes on an outdoor patio with views of the Housatonic River, and Tacomida offers margaritas and tamales in a trendy, industrial-inspired environment.
+Downtown, Pier131 Kitchen and Bar serves residents oysters and elevated American dishes on an outdoor patio with views of the Housatonic River, and Tacomida offers margaritas and tamales in a trendy, industrial-inspired environment.
 After dinner, locals can grab drinks and play pool at the Pub on Howe.
-Farther away from downtown, there are family-owned restaurants like Wellington, an upscale American restaurant serving pasta and filet mignon.
-Shelton has a seasonal farmers market downtown, but residents can also find farm-sourced meat and produce year-round at the Stone Gardens Farm Market, which Bachman says, “has the absolute best corn that’s grown locally.”
-Shelton also has widely recognized stores throughout the community, like a Stop and Shop at the Shelton Square Shopping Center, as well as TJ Maxx and Hawley Lane Shoes.
+Further away from downtown, there are family-owned restaurants like Wellington, an upscale American restaurant serving pasta and filet mignon.
+Shelton has a seasonal farmers market downtown, but residents can find farm-sourced meat and produce year-round at the Stone Gardens Farm Market, which Bachman says, “has the absolute best corn that’s grown locally.”
+Shelton also has widely recognized stores throughout the neighborhood, like a Stop and Shop at the Shelton Square Shopping Center, as well as TJ Maxx and Hawley Lane Shoes.
 “I always say that if they put in a Costco, I’d never leave town,” Bachman jokes.

 Tacomida serves Mexican fare in a trendy industrial setting in Shelton.